klundblad/line_follower/Photo_Resistor_Sensor/README.md

 # PhotoResistorSensing2
 This is a basic light sensing circuit that sends voltages from 7 photoresistors to analog pins on the Arduino Mega
 ![photoresistor1](https://user-images.githubusercontent.com/12982852/163943847-fa26c5c6-5ca5-4ab3-874e-610535efc94b.png)
+# GerberFiles
+This folder contains all the needed files for fabrication.
+If ordering on JLCPCB, compress this folder into a .zip and upload directly